Spinal services

 4 Potential risks or complications

-As with any surgery, there are potential risks and complications that you and your physician will discuss*.
+As with any surgery, there are potential risks and complications that you and Dr. Ferguson will discuss.*

 *Always consult your physician for a complete list of indications, warnings, precautions, adverse effects, clinical results and other important medical information that pertains to the lumbar microdiscectomy procedure.